apigee/ansible-opdk-accelerator/README.md

 where you want resources and configuration files located.
 Defaults are provided.
 1. Execute `ansible-playbook setup.yml` to create a local development environment.

 # What does the Quick Installation do?
-The quick installation will
+The quick installation will create several folders where configurations and playbooks will be located.
+The folders and initial files are listed as follows:

+`~/.ansible/configurations/{configuration file name.cfg}`: This contains ansible configuration files.
+`~/.ansible/inventory/{environment inventory}/`: This contains several templates to guide how you should configure the inventory.
+`~/.apigee/`: This folder contains files used to install Apigee components.
+`~/.apigee/license.txt`: This is the license file you received from Apigee.
+`~/.apigee/custom-properties.yml`: The installation framework is parameterized.
+Variables can be either uncommented and used or added to this file.
+`~/.apigee-secure`: This folder contains file that contain sensitive attributes that should be secured.
+`~/.apigee-secure`: This file contains the credentials to be used during the installation of Apigee components.

+# Required Steps
+1. It is necessary to update your credentials.yml and to copy your license file into `~/.apigee-secure/license.txt`.
-1. Update the credentials.yml file as indicated below.
+1. Update the ansible.cfg file with your `remote_user`
-1. Add the license.txt file to `~/.apigee-secure/license.txt`
+1. Confirm the ssh key you are using.
-1. Configure ansible to work with the correct configuration using:
+1. Confirm that the ansible.cfg is pointing to the correct inventory folder.
-    `export ANSIBLE_CONFIG=~/.ansible/configurations/edge-1701-dc1.cfg`
-1. `cd ~/apigee-workspace/apigee-opdk-playbook-workspace/apigee-opdk-playbook-installation-single-region`
-1. `ansible-galaxy install -r install-edge-requirements.yml`
+1. Update the appropriate files in the inventory folder for either Edge, DevPortal, Baas or Monitoring as needed Observe groupings and add your ip addresses at the lowest level which would be the dc-1-xx, dc-2-xx, etc.
+1. Confirm connectivity using the the `ping` module.
+1. Change to the folder which is likely to be `~/apigee-workspace/apigee-opdk-playbook-workspace/apigee-opdk-playbook-installation-single-region` and update the Ansible roles.
+Files that end in `-requirements.yml` are Ansible Galaxy requirements files.
+Update the roles following this sample: `ansible-galaxy install -r install-edge-requirements.yml` The playbook that the `-requirements.yml` file supports is the playbook with the same name as the first part of the requirements file.
+This means that `install-edge-requirements.yml` updates the roles for the playbook `install-edge.yml`
-1. The first invocation should be: `ansible-playbook install-edge.yml --become --become-method=pbrun --tags=cache,ds,ms,rmp,qs,org`
+1. The first invocation should be: `ansible-playbook install-edge.yml --b --tags={cache,ds,ms,rmp,qs,org} {Any optional parameters}`

 # Installing Ansible on Windows
 Please see the provided [Cygwin readme](README-CYGWIN.md) for instructions on installing Ansible on Windows.